AmyMarieLesueur/AmyMarieLesueur/README.md

- hello how cery nice to meet you thank you for all of your help i hope that you are wiser in life and better with computers than i am...lol it is comforting however knowing that i no longer have a relationship only with ?yself
+ hello how very nice to meet you thank you for all of your help i hope that you are wiser in life and better with computers than i am...lol it is comforting however knowing that i no longer have a relationship only with ?yself